 Top 10 Life Drawing Tips

-Life drawing classes can be a little daunting when you have never done them before which is why we have put together some tips to help you out.
+Life drawing classes can be a little daunting when you have never done them before, so we have put together some tips to help you.

 Get the most out of this experience and learn how to refine your drawing skills whilst still having fun in this experience.
-Whether you are having a hen party, stag do, or a birthday party these tips will be useful for you and will probably be things that you will think of doing on the day.
-After all you want to make sure you have done everything you can and really got your all out of the creative session.
-You never know this might be a new hobby of yours.
+Whether you are having a hen party, stag do, or birthday party these tips will be helpful for you and will probably be things you will think of doing on the day.
+After all, you want to ensure you have done everything possible and got your all out of the creative session.
+You never know; this might be a new hobby of yours.

 1. Look at the figure closely